Alabama sets February execution date for man in 1991 killing | Law-Order

 Alabama sets February execution date for man in 1991 killing

 Alabama on Tuesday set a February execution date for a man convicting of the 1991 killing of a woman abducted near an automatic teller machine and later found shot in a cemetery.
-The Alabama Supreme Court ordered that 51-year-old Willie B. Smith III be put to death on Feb.
-11 for the shotgun slaying of Sharma Ruth Johnson.
+The Alabama Supreme Court ordered that 51-year-old Willie B Smith III be put to death on February 11 for the shotgun slaying of Sharma Ruth Johnson.

-Prosecutors said Smith abducted Johnson at gunpoint in October 1991 as she waited to use an ATM machine in Birmingham, withdrew money using her bank card and then took her to a cemetery where he shot her in the back of the head.
+Prosecutors said Smith abducted Johnson at gunpoint in October 1991 as she waited to use an ATM machine in Birmingham, forced her into the trunk of a car and withdrew USD 80 using her bank card.
+Prosecutors said he then took her to a cemetery where he shot her in the back of the head and later returned to set the car on fire.
 A jury convicted Smith in 1992 in the death of Johnson, who was the sister of a Birmingham police detective.

 - READ MORE ON: